-Subject: Approving additional costs for environmental remediation of the new high school project and
+Subject: Approving additional costs for environmental remediation of the new high school project and authorizing general obligation bonds and a tax levy therefor.
+First reading.

 Information: The existing Edward Little High School is scheduled for demolition following the opening of the new High School.
 Over the course of the project, with further testing for PCB remediation, the extent of the required abatement has significantly increased beyond the project allowance of \$675,000, to a current estimate of over \$5 million.
 This requires additional funding to the construction budget of just under \$4.6 million.